Why Do ATV and Motocross Helmets Have Visors (Peak)?

 The drag will pull the rider’s head back, which can cause fatigue when riding longer distances.

-This issue is usually not a problem with off-road riding that typically happens at lower speeds.
+This issue is usually not a problem with off-road riding, which typically happens at lower speeds.

-Other riders believe that the peak catches branches, brush, and tall grass too easily, creating more annoyance than a benefit.
+Other riders feel that the peak catches branches, brush, and tall grass too quickly, creating more annoyance than a benefit.

 Related: Do ATV and MX helmets expire?